Horní Suchá: 20th century

 After World War I, Horní Suchá was affected by the Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920.
 Horní Suchá then became a part of Czechoslovakia.
 Following the Munich Agreement in October 1938, Horní Suchá as well as Prostřední Suchá and Dolní Suchá were overrun by the Polish army.
 The Trans-Olza region was annexed by Poland, and governed by Frysztat County of Silesian Voivodeship.

 The Polish occupation ended after the German attack on Poland.
 Under German occupation, Horní Suchá was part of the Province of Upper Silesia (Regierungsbezirk Kattowitz).
 During this period, Horní Suchá, Prostřední Suchá and Dolní Suchá were merged into one municipality named Sucha.
 The municipality was liberated by the Red Army on 3 May 1945.

 After World War II, the development of Horní Suchá and the construction of infrastructure for the mine employees continued.
 New school, cultural and sports facilities were gradually opened.
 In 1980 the construction of a new housing estate called Chrost was completed.

 From 1975 until 1990 Horní Suchá was merged with the neighbouring city of Havířov.

 Demographics

-Polish minority makes up 15.1% of the population.
+According to the 2021 Census, Polish minority makes up 15.1% of the population.

 Economy

 The closure of the František Mine in 1999 caused high unemployment in the municipality.
 In 2010, an industrial zone established by the municipality was opened on the site of the former mine, which houses more than 25 companies employing several hundred people.
-The largest industrial company is KATEK Czech Republic, an electrical engineering manufacturer.
+The largest industrial company is KATEK Czech Republic, an electrical engineering manufacturer with more than 250 employees.